List of Neighbours characters introduced in 2019

 Neighbours is an Australian television soap opera.
-It was first broadcast on 18 March 1985 and airs on digital channel 10 Peach.
+It was first broadcast on 18 March 1985.
 The following is a list of characters that appeared in the show in 2019, by order of first appearance.
 All characters are introduced by the shows executive producer Jason Herbison.
 Raymond Renshaw and Ivan Renshaw were introduced during the second week of January, followed by Vera Punt and Melissa Lohan.
 Claudia Watkins began appearing from March, with Roxy Willis arriving in April.
 Dean Mahoney and Vance Abernethy made their first appearances in May.
 June saw the introduction of Ebony Buttrose.
 Harlow Robinson made her debut in July, while Mackenzie Hargreaves began appearing from August.
 Scarlett Brady and Hendrix Greyson arrived in September, along with Prudence Wallace and Graham Isheev.
 Mackenzie's father Grant Hargreaves was introduced in October.
 Kane Jones made his first appearance during the following month.

 Raymond and Ivan Renshaw

 Raymond Renshaw, played by Frank Magree, and Ivan Renshaw, played by Michael Shanahan, made their first appearances on 11 January 2019.
 The Renshaws are a Sydney crime family.
 They have been mentioned several times since the arrival of Leo Tanaka (Tim Kano) in 2016, who reported Ivan and Raymond's money laundering to the police.
 Raymond's daughter Delaney Renshaw (Ella Newton) was introduced in December 2018.
 Conor McMullan of Digital Spy commented, "We tipped Neighbours' Renshaw family storyline as one of the loose ends that the show needed to tie up earlier this year, and as 2018 draws to a close, they may be doing just that."

 In late December, it was confirmed that Ivan and Raymond would be central to "a shock siege" storyline, as they come to Erinsborough to get revenge on Leo for his part in sending them to prison.
 Ivan tracks Leo down at The Waterhole and shoots at him, but Terese Willis (Rebekah Elmaloglou) takes the bullet instead.
 In the aftermath, Raymond is ushered into Harold Cafe as he tries to leave the complex, and he holds everyone hostage at gunpoint.
 During his piece about Neighbours channelling the work of filmmaker David Lynch, John Allison of The Guardian wrote about Raymond: "Let's not put too fine a point on this: he was dressed like Evil Cooper from Twin Peaks: The Return.
 That leather jacket!
 The hair!
 Even the shoes!
 Within 10 minutes of his appearance, he had ordered the execution of Robinson scion Leo Tanaka.
 And, to underscore the point, every evil pronouncement was accompanied by an atonal orchestral sting straight out of Twin Peaks' notorious atomic bomb sequence."